EditaAnomaly/S8-GI-Drieam/README.md

 ### 4. Advice

 - Internship Report - a general overview document for the internship with conclusions and recommendations.
+- TICT Digital Portfolio - a report on ethical impact of Digital Portfolio application.

 ### 5. Management